kaleidot725/Jetpack-Compose-Orbit-MVI-Demo/README.md

-# Pokemon Library with Jetpack Compose + Orbit MVI
+# Pokemon Library with Jetpack Compose

 This repository contains a Pokemon Library application that is implemented MVI architecture using Koin, Jetpack Compose, Navigation Compose, Orbit MVI.